Inouye165/React-Photo-App/docs/ENGINEERING_CASE_STUDY.md

 - **Cloud-native** architecture with Supabase Postgres and storage.
 - **Async AI pipeline** orchestrated via LangGraph with multiple domain-specific agents.
 - **Defense in depth**:
-  - HTTP-only cookies.
+  - HTTP-only cookies (legacy/transition use only).
-  - CSRF protection with token + Origin checks.
+  - CSRF defenses via strict Origin/Referer verification (no CSRF tokens).
   - CSP via Helmet.
   - RLS in Postgres.
   - Path sanitization, CORS, and safe logging.
-- **Mature CI**:
+- **Mature automated checks**:
   - Separate jobs for client, server, CSP tests, and security scanning.
   - Stable tests (including AI and Supabase integrations) with clear mocks and fixtures.

-The React Photo App has effectively grown into a **small, production-ready SaaS-style platform** with engineering practices comparable to what you’d expect at a large tech company.
+Lumina has effectively grown into a **small, production-ready SaaS-style platform** with engineering practices comparable to what you’d expect at industry-leading engineering organizations.

 ---